Risk Factors Dashboard

 Market exclusivity afforded by orphan drug designation is generally offered as an incentive to drug developers to invest in developing and commercializing products for unique diseases that impact a limited number of patients.
 The FDA may grant orphan drug designation to drugs intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States.
 Qualification to maintain orphan drug status is generally monitored by the regulatory authorities during the orphan drug exclusivity period, currently seven years from the date of approval in the United States.

-For VAL-083, we have been granted orphan drug designation in the United States for GBM, ovarian cancer, and medulloblastoma, and in Europe for GBM.
-In addition, for REM-001 the FDA granted our request that tin ethyl etiopurpurin (the active pharmaceutical ingredient in REM-001) be designated as an orphan drug for treatment of BCCNS.
+With respect to REM-001, the FDA granted our request that tin ethyl etiopurpurin (the active pharmaceutical ingredient in REM-001) be designated as an orphan drug for treatment of BCCNS.
 We also hold an orphan drug designation that was initially awarded to Miravant for tin ethyl etiopurpurin for the prevention of access graft disease in hemodialysis patients.

-Further, it is possible that another company also holding orphan drug designation for the same product candidate will receive marketing approval for the same indication before we do.
+It is possible that another company also holding orphan drug designation for the same product candidate will receive marketing approval for the same indication before we do.
 If that were to happen, our applications for that indication may not be approved until the competing company’s period of exclusivity expires.
 Even if we are the first to obtain marketing authorization for an orphan drug indication, there are circumstances under which a competing product may be approved for the same indication during the seven-year period of marketing exclusivity, such as if the later product is shown to be clinically superior to the orphan product, or if the later product is deemed a different product than ours.
 Further, the seven-year marketing exclusivity would not prevent competitors from obtaining approval of the same product candidate as ours for indications other than those in which we have been granted orphan drug designation, or for the use of other types of products in the same indications as our orphan products.

 If the market opportunities for our product candidates are smaller than we believe they are, our future revenues may be adversely affected and our business may suffer.
 Because the target patient populations of our product candidates are small, we must be able to successfully identify patients and capture a significant market share to achieve and maintain profitability.

 We focus our research and product development on treatments for orphan cancer indications.
-Our projections of both the number of people who have failed other therapies or have limited medical options, are based on estimates.
+Our projections of both the number of people who have failed other therapies or have limited medical options are based on estimates.
 These estimates may prove to be incorrect and new studies may change the estimated incidence or prevalence.
 The number of patients in the United States, Europe and elsewhere may turn out to be lower than expected or may not be otherwise amenable to treatment with our products, or new patients may become increasingly difficult to identify or gain access to, all of which would adversely affect our results of operations and our business.
 Additionally, because our target patient populations are small, we will be required to capture a significant market share to achieve and maintain profitability.

 We may be required to suspend or discontinue clinical studies due to unexpected side effects or other safety risks that could preclude approval of our products.